State of the Environment Report 2023

 • Whyalla Veterinary Clinic switches to Electric Vehicles.

-by Andrew Melville Smith, about 2 years ago
+by Andrew Melville Smith, over 3 years ago

 It has become obvious over the last few years that internal combustion engine vehicles (ICE cars) that run on petrol and diesel are rapidly becoming obsolete and a new cleaner, more efficient technology is emerging, the Electric Vehicle or EV.